-Buy a House Without Making Big Money Mistakes
+How to Buy a House Without Making Gigantic Money Mistakes

 Buying a house involves making lots of decisions, many of which are daunting because of the high cost of real estate.
-I spent 20 minutes on the phone with a friend of mine this morning talking through various options and considerations for selling his home and buying a house in our area.
+I spent 20 minutes on the phone with a friend of mine a while back talking through various options and considerations for selling his home and buying a house in our area.
 I could hear the stress and uncertainty in his voice and sympathized with how he felt.

 The Fear of Mistakes